nearform/titus/docs/quick-start/README.md

 The splash screen will link you back to the documentation (here) should you not have started from the titus site.
 Note that you can also log out of the system on the splash screen.

-### Manipulating the  running stack
+### Manipulating the Running Stack
-A number of useful commands for manipulating the running docker stack have been included as easy to run scripts.
-These can be ran by running `npm run <command>` in the root of the repo; where command is:
+A number of useful commands for manipulating the running Docker stack have been included as easy to run scripts.
+These can be ran by running `npm run <command>` in the root of the repo; the commands are:

 - `npm run docker:dev:create-volume` - runs `docker volume create` to create a data volume with name `titus-pg-data`
 - `npm run docker:dev:logs` - runs `docker-compose logs` and passes `-f` so they auto-tail